The way home...

 Canon Rebel T3i & EF-S 18-55mm f/3.5-5.6 (24mm|f5.6|1/30sec|ISO250) - 13th December 2015

-The streets were deserted as I stepped out—just the soft echo of my footsteps on damp pavement, the scent of eucalyptus in the mountain air, and a fog so thick it swallowed everything but the path ahead, dimly light by the glow of the street lamps.
+The streets were deserted as I stepped out—just the soft echo of my footsteps on damp pavement, the scent of eucalyptus in the mountain air, and a fog so thick it swallowed everything but the path ahead, dimly lit by the glow of the street lamps.

 I made my way to Echo Point Lookout, camera in hand, not entirely sure if I’d see anything at all.
 But as I stood there, breath visible in the cold air, the world began to shift.
 The fog, stubborn at first, started to drift—like a curtain lifting off a stage.